Refine answer quality

 Organize by topic with ## headings — each heading and its body becomes a retrievable chunk in memory.
 Edit by hand, or have your agent propose changes when it spots a recurring confusion.

-2. Let wren-usage compound from every confirmed answer
+2. Let usage compound from every confirmed answer

-The day-to-day wren-usage skill stores confirmed answers automatically:
+The day-to-day usage guide stores confirmed answers automatically:

 User asks a question